Nonprofit Buildings

 Technical Assistance

-• Green & Healthy Homes Initiative (GHHI) Technical Assistance: GHHI provides a variety of technical assistance services to clients, such as community-based organizations; state, county, and city governments; and healthcare providers and payers.
+• Green & Healthy Homes Initiative (GHHI) Technical Assistance: Provides a variety of technical assistance services to clients, such as community-based organizations; state, county, and city governments; and healthcare providers and payers.
 Offerings include programmatic capacity building; innovative financing; coordinated delivery of housing, health, and energy services; and healthy housing policy.

 Resources